libplctag/libplctag/README.md

 Sample Code
 ===========

 Oh, wait, you want code!
-There are many examples in the `src/examples` directory.
+There are many examples in the [examples](https://github.com/libplctag/libplctag/tree/master/src/examples) directory.

-A good place to start is [simple.c](https://github.com/libplctag/libplctag/src/examples/simple.c).
+A good place to start is [simple.c](https://github.com/libplctag/libplctag/blob/master/src/examples/simple.c).

-This code reads 200 32-bit signed integers (DINT), updates them, then writes them back out and rereads them from a tag named myDINTArray in a Logix-class Allen-Bradley PLC.
+This code reads several 32-bit signed integers (DINT), updates them, then writes them back out and rereads them from a tag named TestBigArray in a Logix-class Allen-Bradley PLC.

+The readme file describes some of the more interesting ones.

 API
 ===